 Previous GeneCards Identifiers for AKT2 Gene

-This gene is a putative oncogene encoding a protein belonging to a subfamily of serine/threonine kinases containing SH2-like (Src homology 2-like) domains.
-The gene was shown to be amplified and overexpressed in 2 of 8 ovarian carcinoma cell lines and 2 of 15 primary ovarian tumors.
-Overexpression contributes to the malignant phenotype of a subset of human ductal pancreatic cancers.
-The encoded protein is a general protein kinase capable of phophorylating several known proteins. [provided by RefSeq, Jul 2008]
+This gene is a putative oncogene encoding a protein belonging to a subfamily of serine/threonine kinases containing SH2-like (Src homology 2-like) domains, which is involved in signaling pathways.
+The gene serves as an oncogene in the tumorigenesis of cancer cells For example, its overexpression contributes to the malignant phenotype of a subset of human ductal pancreatic cancers.
+The encoded protein is a general protein kinase capable of phophorylating several known proteins, and has also been implicated in insulin signaling. [provided by RefSeq, Nov 2019]

 GeneCards Summary for AKT2 Gene

-AKT2 (V-Akt Murine Thymoma Viral Oncogene Homolog 2) is a Protein Coding gene.
-Diseases associated with AKT2 include hypoinsulinemic hypoglycemia with hemihypertrophy and hypoinsulinemic hypoglycemia and body hemihypertrophy.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein serine/threonine kinase activity and kinase activity.
+AKT2 (AKT Serine/Threonine Kinase 2) is a Protein Coding gene.
+Diseases associated with AKT2 include Hypoinsulinemic Hypoglycemia With Hemihypertrophy and Type 2 Diabetes Mellitus.
+Among its related pathways are Immune response IL-23 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.